carlosbany/banyan-devops-demo/README.md

 change back to this projects directory

-ensure you have exported your aws credential and have a TEAM EDITION connector api key and admin api key set in `main.tf` `locals`
+ensure you have exported your aws credentials (select programmatic access after aws login from okta) and have a TEAM EDITION org with an admin api key

+change `locals.tf` variables to match your AWS configuration
+#### Example
 ```hcl
 locals {
   region = "us-west-2"